Quantum Break: Critical reception

 Critical reception for Quantum Break was divided but generally positive, according to aggregator Metacritic, with the Xbox One version receiving better reviews than the Windows version.
 Critics generally praised the game's graphics, gameplay and story, but had mixed opinions regarding the game's TV show and the choices featured in the game.

 The game's graphics received critical acclaim, with Sam Loveridge from Digital Spy proclaiming it as one of the "best-looking" video games available for the Xbox One.
 Critics also praised the game's detailed character models, which made the game's characters look more lively.
 Some critics were impressed by the game's various particle effects and destruction mechanics, especially during the stutter moments, which were described as "impressive" by Peter Brown from GameSpot, "gorgeous" by David Houghton from GamesRadar, and "eye-popping" by Tristan Ogilvie from IGN.
 While Matt Buchholtz from Electronic Gaming Monthly thought that the locations featured in the game fit the game's atmosphere, Peter Paras from Game Revolution criticized them for being too similar to each other.

-The game's gameplay was positively reviewed, with Buchholtz describing it as one of the game's standout points.
+The gameplay was positively reviewed, with Buchholtz describing it as one of the game's standout points.
 It was described as "fun", "excellent", "exhilarating", "enjoyable" and "quick", though Ogilvie, Paras and Dean Takahashi from VentureBeat considered it too easy for players, quickly becoming repetitive.
 Takahashi noted that the variety of time manipulation powers offered to players could be overwhelming, but as they progress, using these skills were satisfying.
 Loveridge further added that these powers were addictive.
 Tom Orry from VideoGamer.com applauded these powers for being "cool" to use, and Ben Reeves from Game Informer praised them for adding variety to the game.
 As powers can be combined to form a chain of attacks, the game was praised for giving players freedom to explore and experiment with them.
 Houghton complained that as most powers were available early on in the game, the development team missed the opportunity to fully "evolve" them.
 Critics complained that they sometimes got stuck in the cover during combat.
 Brown and Stephen Totilo from Kotaku thought that the gunplay system was not as refined as the powers, and that the weapons were "generic".
 Many critics lamented that the final boss character was too hard to defeat, leading to players' frustration.
 The platforming sections received mixed reviews.
 Orry and Arthur Gies from Polygon praised them for being "cool" to use and diluting the game's action, while Brown and Jeff Gerstmann from Giant Bomb described them as clumsy and ill-conceived due to the game's loose movement system.